exploring self-realization, sacred personhood, and full humanity

 What does this mean?
 Consider this picture: When a baby in a high-chair is learning to drink a glass of milk, the mature and caring mother will not be offended when the inevitable spillage occurs.
 She doesn't deliver a warning notice,

-How absurd, there's none of that; for the mature mother, there is no offense, there is no infraction demanding remedy, none exists; no apologies needed, no recompense to be extracted, no debts to be made whole - and the concept of "forgiveness" never enters her mind, as she willingly "turns the other cheek," seeking baby's highest and best.
+How absurd, and, of course, there's none of this egocentrism; for the mature mother, there is no offense, there is no infraction demanding remedy, none exists; no apologies needed, no recompense to be extracted, no debts to be made whole - and the concept of "forgiveness" never enters her mind, as she willingly "turns the other cheek," seeking baby's highest and best.

 "Forgiveness," strictly speaking, is a corrupted thought-form known only to the needy Small Ego.
 "Forgiveness," like Zeno's arrow in flight, is the Small Ego's attempt to chop reality into discrete units - but no such "separate" event exists!
 Instead, compassion for the immature, based on perceptions of common humanity - let's not call it "forgiveness" - is a seamless, continuous, open-ended, and pervasive state of mind of the spiritually advanced.
 "Forgiveness" was invented by the Small Ego; it's how the Ego imagines spirituality to work, a distorted vision, as it attempts to posture and role-play the image of a "good" person.